Jesus-Vazquez-A/Rent-Amount-Brazilian/README.md

 Using the programming language R. We solve a regression problem, that is, to predict the price of a rental house in Brazil.
 Based on the following attributes.

+## Definition of problem.

+All the variables that refer to a certain price are in the Brazilian peso unit.

 * City: If the department is in a city.

 * Animal: If they accept animals.